Ginger and Whiskey Apple Crisp - it's fall, y'all!

 I can’t resist a bag full of my favorite fruit – my willpower is so poor that I came home with 10 pounds of Pink Lady apples.
 You know, to feed the gnomes I have hidden in the closet.

 With a kitchen that is too small to make and can apple sauce or apple pie filling and a decidedly smaller number of gnomes to eat my food than I had thought, I had to get creative with how I used up those apples.
 One of my favorite easy desserts is apple crisp.
-I can whip one up without a recipe and can make it in any size from single serve to crowd-sized.
+I can whip one up without a recipe and can make it in any size from single serving apple crisp to crowd-sized.

 This time, I wanted to do something special.
 (And I wanted to do it in a way that didn’t involve a dessert for a crowd).